Gnadenhutten massacre: Background

-During the American Revolutionary War, the Lenni Lenape bands (also called Delaware) of the Ohio Country, both Munsee- and Unami-speaking, were deeply divided over which side, if any, to take in the conflict.
+During the American Revolutionary War, bands of the Lenape (also Delaware) in the Ohio Country, both Munsee- and Unami-speaking, were deeply divided over which side, if any, to take in the conflict.
 The Munsee were generally northern bands originating from around the Hudson River and upper Delaware River.
 The Unami were from the southern reaches of the Delaware.

-Years earlier, many Lenape had migrated west to Ohio from their territory on the mid-Atlantic coast to try to escape colonial encroachment, as well as pressure from Iroquois tribes based around the Great Lakes and western New York to the north.
+Years earlier, many Lenape had migrated west to Ohio from their territory on the mid-Atlantic coast to try to escape colonial encroachment, as well as pressure from Haudenosaunee Confederacy tribes based around the Great Lakes and western New York to the north.
 They resettled in what is now Ohio, with bands in several villages around their main village of Coshocton.
 These villages were named Schoenbrunn, Gnadenhutten, and Salem, and were located on what was then called the Muskingum River.
 Modern geography places Coshocton on the Muskingum River and the three smaller villages on the Tuscarawas River.

-By the time of the Revolutionary War, the Lenape villages lay between the opposing sides, which both had western frontier strongholds: The rebel American colonists' military had an outpost at Fort Pitt (now Pittsburgh, Pennsylvania), while the British with their Native American allies were based around Fort Detroit, Michigan.
+By the time of the Revolutionary War, the Lenape villages lay between the opposing sides, which both had western frontier strongholds: The American Continental Army had an outpost at Fort Pitt (now Pittsburgh, Pennsylvania), while the British with their Native American allies were based around Fort Detroit, Michigan.

-Some Lenape decided to take up arms against the American colonials and moved to the northwest, closer to Fort Detroit, where they settled on the Scioto and Sandusky rivers.
-Those Lenape sympathetic to the Colonists remained at Coshocton, and their leaders, including White Eyes, signed the Treaty of Fort Pitt with the revolutionaries in 1778.
+Some Lenape decided to take up arms against the Americans and moved to the northwest, closer to Fort Detroit, where they settled on the Scioto and Sandusky rivers.
+Those Lenape sympathetic to the Americans remained at Coshocton, and their leaders, including White Eyes, signed the Treaty of Fort Pitt with the Americans in 1778.
 Through this treaty, White Eyes intended to secure the Ohio Country as a state to be inhabited exclusively by Native Americans, as part of the new United States.